 Each person will receive an email invitation with instructions on how to join the team's Evernote Business account.

-Once you've created some business notebooks, you can share them with everyone on the team by publishing them to the business home.
-Once published, anyone who is a part of the account is authorized to add and view all of its contents.
+Once you've created some team spaces, you can share them with everyone on the team by listing them in the Space Directory.
+Once shared, anyone who is a part of the account is authorized to join a space and view all of its contents.

 Note: Account admins and notebook owners can grant additional 'edit' and 'edit and invite' permissions to anyone or everyone on the team.